devMuniz02/UDEM-CXR-Reporting-Thesis-2025/README.md

   - LangChain Chat with Your Data
   - Building Generative AI Applications with Gradio
   - Functions, Tools and Agents with LangChain
+  - AI Python for Beginners
+  - How Diffusion Models Work
+  - Building Code Agents with Hugging Face smolagents

 ### Database
 [LINK TO DOWNLOAD](https://nihcc.app.box.com/v/ChestXray-NIHCC)